Vegas Golden Knights may get franchise goalie, young roster

 WORTH THE GAMBLE: Fleury could be joined by an established 20-something backup, like Philadelphia’s Michal Neuvirth, Detroit’s Petr Mrazek, Colorado’s Calvin Pickard or New York’s Antti Raanta.

-McPhee and Vegas goaltending coach Dave Prior have connections to Neuvirth and Grubauer from drafting them with the Capitals.
+McPhee and Vegas goaltending coach Dave Prior have connections to Neuvirth and Washington’s Philipp Grubauer from drafting them with the Capitals.
 McPhee described Neuvirth as “almost technically perfect.”

 “It was just about him growing up and maturing,” McPhee said at the scouting combine.
 “We thought that when that happened, he’d be an outstanding goaltender.
 And he’s at that point now.
 He can be really good.”